hootcode99/Checkout-Automation-for-GlowManDan/README.md

 https://chromedriver.chromium.org/getting-started

+I have a working .exe in the repo, but it may become out of date.
+So, it's best to just update it.

 ## PyAutoGUI
 When getting into the PayPal portion of the automation, I found it necessary to also leverage the PyAutoGUI module.
 One of it's features is to locate an image on a page and return it's centered coordinates.
 The appropriate screenshots (at the time of creating this are already in the repo).
 More info about PyAutoGUI can be found here: